-Fieldworker - This account is intended for staff or contractors that plan to use the Database field applications (e.g., ArcGIS Survey123 and ArcGIS Collector1) to collect Pollinator Scorecard monitoring data or define Site and Management Area boundaries.
-Fieldworkers can only access the system via mobile field applications or online versions of ArcGIS Survey123 and ArcGIS Collector (via desktop).
+Fieldworker - This account is intended for staff or contractors that plan to use the Database field application, ArcGIS Survey123, to collect Pollinator Scorecard monitoring data.
+Fieldworkers can only access the system via mobile field applications or online versions of ArcGIS Survey123.
 If your field staff already have ArcGIS Online organizational accounts, they can be specified in the Intake Questionnaire or invited to the Fieldworker Group through ArcGIS Online by an Account Administrator or Data Manager, after which they will receive a notification in their existing ArcGIS Online account.
 Alternatively, if field staff do not have existing ArcGIS Online accounts, a single, Generic Fieldworker account can be requested for shared use in the Intake Questionnaire or the Esri User License request form on the ROWHWG website.